Joachim Frederick of Brieg: Duke of Oława-Wołów

 George II died on 7 May 1586.
 Joachim Frederick, together with his younger brother John George took the government of Oława (where they settled his residence) and Wołów but not in Brzeg, who was given by the late Duke to his widow Barbara of Brandenburg as dower.
 When John George died on 6 July 1592 without surviving issue, Joachim Frederick became in the sole ruler of all their domains, except the two main cities of Brzeg (dower of his mother Barbara) and Oława (dower of his sister-in-law Anna of Württemberg, widow of John George).
 However, two events changed this situation: on 24 October 1594 Anna remarried with Duke Frederick IV of Legnica (and in consequence lost her dower lands), followed two months later by the death of Barbara, on 2 January 1595.
 Joachim Frederick reunited all the paternal heritage under his rule.

 His Duchy also expanded thanks of the districts of Dzierżoniów and Srebrna Góra, who had rich deposits of precious metals.
 Also, in 1596 he inherited Legnica after the death of Duke Frederick IV without surviving issue.

 Government and functions

 Joachim Frederick was an efficient ruler.
 He ratified the former privileges of his cities and supported the development of crafts.
 In Oława he built fortifications and opened mints, thanks to the mines of Dzierżoniów and Srebrna Góra.
-Also, he established a pension for the unmarried daughter of the deposed Henry XI of Legnica.
+Also, he established a pension for the unmarried daughters of the deposed Henry XI of Legnica.

 Thanks to his family connections and his good relations with the Prague court, he held honorable functions.
 Since 1585 he held the dignity of Lutheran Provost of the Chapter of Magdeburg, and in 1588 was appointed the General Commander of the Regular Army of Silesia.